 In most cases, additional documentation will be required for a loan to be approved.

 It is important that cooperation and completion with all tasks during the loan process are done in a timely manner in order for a loan to close on time.
-Some tips to close a loan on time:

 - Put detail into the application and send legible documents with all pages of the documents being requested.